-4. Transaction organising – “this theory, largely accepts the status quo, the existing power balance, but suggests that if we get our communities better organised, then we will be able to more effectively bargain for with decision makers.”
+4. Transactional organising – “this theory, largely accepts the status quo, the existing power balance, but suggests that if we get our communities better organised, then we will be able to more effectively bargain for with decision makers.”

 5. Transformational organising – “is theory asserts that when people get organised, they become different people, and the society they live in becomes different, it moves to different rhythms and obeys different rules.
 The very process of creating well organised communities so fundamentally shifts the balance of power that those in power feel the need to behave differently, even before a formal demand is made of them.”